ComedicChimera/whirlwind/docs/memory-model.md

       - An explicitly defined region can NOT be created within another explicitly defined region
         - Avoids unnecessary complication and prevents "unidiomatic" programming practices
   - A reference's region is not explicit in its type, but rather stored as a contextual tag

+This method efficiently prevents memory leaks since the user can freely assign to reference variables and "lose" references to earlier data since it will all be cleaned up when the region is deleted.
+No reference counting is necessary since as region locking is enforced (as discussed in the next section).

 ## Allocation